madprops/blog/docs/commands.md

 Possible expansion is to limit commands by being aware of the directory...

 So each directory gets the most relevant commands to them.

+You need to save lines in the file differently like `dir ; cmd`.

+But right now I don't want to do that.